zikula/GeneratorBundle/Resources/doc/commands/generate_doctrine_crud.rst

 -----

-The ``generate:doctrine:crud`` generates a basic controller for a given entity located in a given bundle.
+The ``generate:doctrine:crud`` generates a basic controller for a given entity located in a given module.
 This controller allows to perform the five basic operations on a model.

 * Listing all records,